The summer of 1973, when I was seventeen, I hitch-hiked from Ottawa to Long Beach on Vancouver Island and back, by way of Dawson City, Yukon.

 Photo: John Lodder in his studio, Dawson City, 2008.

 Casey and I made a great outdoors team, buoyed by the deep trust of brothers very close in age.
 Our fisticuffs as teenagers were long past, partly because he could now whoop me.
-A hike into the Tombstone Mountains in the early summer of 1977, before the Dawson tourist season and work at Gerties began, was a highlight for us.
+A hike into the Tombstone Mountains in the early summer of 1976, before the Dawson tourist season and work at Gerties began, was a highlight for us.
 We hitched a ride up the Dempster Highway to a place overlooking Tombstone Valley, now one of Canada’s most spectacular parks.
 The North Klondike River drains the valley towards the east and then south to the main trunk of the Klondike River and tributaries such as Bonanza Creek where in 1896 gold had been discovered in abundance and launched a human stampede that shook the economies of San Francisco and London.
 The fall colours of the valley are spectacular, with black spruce, alders and willows combining with mosses and muskeg, creating a palette like no other.
 On the horizon, Mount Monolith stands like an inverted canine tooth, forming a jagged ridge against the sky.
-It is why I sometimes refer to the Yukon as “God’s Country,” and a sign of what the poet Robert Service was saying when he wrote “The Spell of the Yukon.”
+These are signs of what the poet Robert Service was saying when he wrote “The Spell of the Yukon.”

 Photo: The Tombstone Range, Yukon, 1977.